Addex Reports Q3 2022 Financial Results and Provides Corporate Update

 - CHF10.4M ($10.4M) of cash and cash equivalents at September 30, 2022

-Geneva, Switzerland, November 11, 2022 - Addex Therapeutics (SIX and Nasdaq: ADXN), a clinical-stage pharmaceutical company pioneering allosteric modulation-based drug discovery and development, today reported its Q3 financial results for the period ended September 30, 2022 and provided a corporate update.
+Geneva, Switzerland, November 11, 2022 - Addex Therapeutics ADXN, a clinical-stage pharmaceutical company pioneering allosteric modulation-based drug discovery and development, today reported its Q3 financial results for the period ended September 30, 2022 and provided a corporate update.

 "The extension of our strategic collaboration with Indivior and the recent financing from Armistice Capital provides us with the runway to execute on our strategic priorities, including pursuing additional collaborative arrangements across our portfolio," said Tim Dyer, CEO of Addex.
 "In addition, we are looking forward to the completion of part 1 of the ADX71149 epilepsy Phase 2 study in Q1 2023 and continue to evaluate the path forward for dipraglurant in a number of interesting disease areas in parallel to discussions with potential strategic partners."